Bettenoch/Metrics-Application/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+I would like to thank MR. Nelson Sakwa on Behance for providing such an amazing design.

 I would like to thank the Microverse full-stack curriculum for the inspiration and guidance.